Back to Amcrest Guides

 Optimize WiFi Channel

 Download a WiFi analyzer app on your phone and scan for nearby networks at the camera location.
 Identify which channels are most congested.
 Log into your router and manually set the 2.4GHz channel to 1, 6, or 11 depending on which has the least interference.
 Avoid auto channel selection as the router may switch channels and temporarily disconnect the camera.
-If the camera supports only 2.4GHz, ensure you are not accidentally connecting it to a 5GHz SSID.
+If the camera supports only 2.4GHz, make sure you are not accidentally connecting it to a 5GHz SSID.

 3